CowDogMoo/taskfile-templates/ansible/README.md

 ## 🤝 Contributing

+1. Fork the repository
+2. Create a new branch for your changes
-1. Ensure all tests pass: `task run-molecule-tests`
+3. Ensure all tests pass: `task run-molecule-tests`
-2. Lint your changes: `task lint-ansible`
+4. Lint your changes: `task lint-ansible`
-3. Update changelog: `task gen-changelog NEXT_VERSION=x.y.z`
+5. Update changelog: `task gen-changelog NEXT_VERSION=x.y.z`
-4. Submit your PR
+6. Submit your PR

 ## 📜 License